Trivo25/agentio/README.md

 ## One-Liner

+Agents should not be trusted because they say they are allowed to act.
+They should be trusted because they can prove it.

-A framework for proof-carrying agent coordination - delegate bounded authority, coordinate peer-to-peer and verify actions at the edge, without forcing principals to expose private strategy, budgets or internal authorization.
+0xAgentio is a framework for proof-carrying agent coordination: delegate bounded authority, coordinate peer-to-peer and verify actions at the edge, without forcing principals to expose private strategy, budgets or internal authorization.

 ## The Problem

-AI agents are becoming economic actors.
-Trading, paying for compute or settling API calls. a16z calls this the "Know Your Agent" gap - agents need verifiable credentials before they can participate in any economy.
-Most approaches to KYA focus on identity: who is this agent, who is the principal behind it, are they compliant?
-That matters, but it's only half the problem.

-The other half is delegation and coordination.
-There's no way for an agent to prove what it's authorized to do - or for other agents to verify that - without exposing everything about the principal behind it.
-And when agents need to coordinate with each other, they have no mechanism to establish trust without a central broker, reputation scores that take months to build or exposing private information.

-Identity tells you who.
-0xAgentio answers what, how much and with whom - the operational layer that agents actually need to act autonomously.
-ZK proofs make it possible to prove all of this without revealing any of it.
+AI agents are moving from chat into action.
+They trade, call APIs, spend budgets, route compute, share research and coordinate with other agents.
+But most agent systems still ask counterparties to trust opaque runtime logs, API keys, reputation scores or the operator behind the agent.

+That breaks down quickly.
+A receiving service needs to know whether an agent is allowed to perform a specific action, spend a specific amount, use a specific tool or access a specific dataset.
+Other agents need to verify claims before acting on them.
+Users need an audit trail that shows what happened after delegation, not just who the agent claimed to be.

+Identity tells you who an agent is.
+0xAgentio focuses on the next question: what is this agent allowed to do right now, under what bounds, and can another system verify that before doing work?

 ## The Solution

 ### The Framework: 0xAgentio

+0xAgentio gives agents proof-carrying credentials and a verification flow for bounded execution.
+A principal defines a policy, delegates authority to an agent, and the agent can later present proof-backed requests that receivers verify before trusting, executing or replying.

-0xAgentio is a framework for verifiable agent coordination, built on two primitives:
+The framework is built on two primitives:

 **Primitive 1: Provable Delegation**

-Agents carry ZK credentials - zero-knowledge proofs that attest to their delegated authority, operational bounds and policy constraints without revealing private inputs.
-The agent doesn't need to prove _who it is_ to every counterparty - it proves _what it's allowed to do_.
+Agents carry credentials that attest to delegated authority, operational bounds and policy constraints.
+The agent does not need to reveal every private detail about its principal to every counterparty; it proves the action is inside the delegated envelope.
 A developer imports the SDK, defines a policy and their agent can generate and present proofs.
 The framework handles:

 - **Delegation issuance**: A principal defines policy constraints -> signs delegation to agent -> agent holds private credential
-- **Proof generation**: Efficient proofs attesting to delegated authority + budget bounds + policy constraints
+- **Proof generation**: Proofs attesting to delegated authority, budget bounds and policy constraints
 - **Verification**: Off-chain (peer to peer) or on-chain (auto-generated Solidity verifier on any EVM chain)
-- **Onchain registry**: Solidity contracts on 0G Chain for credential commitment, revocation and event logs
+- **Onchain registry**: Solidity contracts for credential commitment, revocation and event logs
-- **Persistent state**: 0G Storage for credential state, cumulative spend tracking and audit/interaction trails
+- **Persistent state**: Pluggable storage for credential state, cumulative spend tracking and audit trails

 What the credential proves (without revealing the private inputs):